PankajPrakashh/jsguru.org/content/angular/angular-introduction.md

 Here are some best use cases to select Angular as JS framework for your next app.

-  - **Big team**: Angular is a perfect pick if you have a good team size having Typescript knowledge.
+  - **Medium to Big team**: Angular is a perfect pick if you have a good team size having Typescript knowledge.

   - **Enterprise application**: Angular ships with all features required for the enterprise application development.
 Choose angular as your JS framework for your next enterprise application.